Representing Matroids over the Reals is $\exists \mathbb R$-complete: Introduction

 Note that in this specific setup a realization of a rank 3 matroid and order types are closely related.
-While matroids only determine the collinearities, the order type also determines the orientation of each triple.
+While a matroid determines only the collinearities, the order type also determines the orientation of each triple.
 We want to point out that every abstract order type can be represented by a pseudoline arrangement.
-A pseudoline arrangement can be defined as a collection of $x$-monotone curves such that any pair of curves intersect exactly once.
+A pseudoline arrangement can be defined as a collection of $x$-monotone curves such that any pair of curves intersects exactly once.
 The orientation of a triple of pseudolines is defined by the orientation of the triangle that they form (a degenerate triangle corresponding to a zero orientation).

-Note that this pseudoline arrangement corresponds to the order type example given above.
-Now, the realizability of the order types is equivalent to the \stretchability of pseudoline arrangements.
-That is finding a line arrangement with the same combinatorics as the pseudoline arrangement.
+Note that this pseudoline arrangement corresponds to the order type example given above: $\chi(abc)=0$, $\chi(abd)=1$, $\chi(bcd)=1$ and $\chi(acd)=1$.
+Now, the realizability of the order types is equivalent to the \stretchability of pseudoline arrangements, that is, finding a line arrangement with the same combinatorics as the pseudoline arrangement.
 It is one of the central theorems in the field of the existential theory of the reals that \stretchability is \ER-complete.
 We will use many ideas of that proof for our main result.

 We also want to point out that the notion of an order type can be easily generalized to dimension $d$.
-The chirotope becomes a function of all $d+1$ tuples and tells us the orientation in $d$ dimensions.
-To illustrate this, if we have four points $a,b,c,e$ in $3$-space, then the points $a,b,c$ lie one a hyperplane $H$.
-Then the chirotope tells us on which side of $H$ the point $e$ lies, for an orientation of $H$ defined by the three points $a$,$b$ and $c$.
+The chirotope becomes a function of all $(d+1)$ tuples and tells us the orientation in $d$ dimensions.
+To illustrate this, if we have four points $a,b,c,e$ in $3$-space, then the points $a,b,c$ lie on a hyperplane $H$.
+Then the chirotope tells us on which side of $H$ the point $e$ lies, for an orientation of $H$ defined by the three points $a$, $b$ and $c$.